 In terms of connectivity, the Sony STR-DH590 offers everything you need for an entry-level receiver.
 Thus, 4 HDMI inputs can carry Ultra HD and 3D signals without loss of sound or even without colorimetric sampling.
 The ARC output provides the output.
 All HDMI 2.0 inputs that are HDCP 2.2 compliant for transmitting all existing video streams to your TV.
 Supports 4K at 60Hz with HDR10, HLG, or Dolby Vision dynamic metadata.

-As expected from the Sony receiver, the sound during the test was excellent, but not without the help of S-Force Pro Front Surround technology.
-I heard an enveloping sound with precise positioning of audio objects.
-And thanks to Sony’s Dolby Pro Logic DSP and DSP technologies, the sound was as detailed as possible, with no loss.
+As expected from the Sony receiver, the sound during the test was pretty good, but not without the help of S-Force Pro Front Surround technology.
+I heard an enveloping sound with precise positioning of audio objects – as good as possible with an extremely cheap receiver.
+And thanks to Sony’s Dolby Pro Logic and DSP technologies, the sound was as detailed as possible, with no loss.
+The receiver has Advanced D.C.A.C. calibration, but it’s simple and creates a rather flat sound.
+Knowing that Sony can do more, I used the manual settings and achieved, if not great, then a pretty good decent level.

 With Hi-Fi music, the receiver also copes well because of the vast number of supported codecs.
 Sounds excellent and loud.
+But let’s be honest: the STR-DH590 has an NHD rating of 0.9%, which means you’ll never be able to crank the volume to the max.
+That’s where the receiver wheezes and coughs.
+But it’s still better than regular portable speakers or a boombox.
 And I was most pleased with the presence of music transmission via Bluetooth.
 The sound was pleasant, with no lag or interference.

 Pros